How the entire U.S. came to drink out of a vessel never meant for human lips.

 * * *

-Though even as American taprooms make room for finer wares, shaker glasses remain in most bars and restaurants.
-They still top the bestseller lists on glassware sites.
-For many in the service industry, their utility is a hard argument for their continued use.
-That deeply frustrates many of the leading advocates for the beer industry, for whom the shaker is much more than a glass.
+Shaker glasses are still a mainstay in most bars and restaurants, topping the bestseller lists on glassware sites.
+For many folks in the service industry, their utility is a hard argument for their continued use.
+That frustrates some beer industry boosters, for whom the shaker is much more than a glass.
 It's a curse.

 "The same glass is used throughout the bar and restaurant trade to serve water, soda, iced tea, and milk," he continues.
 "This assures beer of similar low-level commodity status instead of the premium status it deserves."

-I heard many variations on that point from Oliver, Fitz, and other industry folks.
-The shaker glass seems to fill beer advocates with an inferiority complex: As long as people drink draft from a glass never intended for any beverage, how will they ever see beer as something more than mildly intoxicating Wonder Bread?
+Oliver, Fitz, and other insiders made the same point.
+The shaker glass seems to fill lovers of fine beer with something of an inferiority complex: As long as people drink draft from a glass never intended for human lips, how will they ever see beer as more than mildly intoxicating Wonder Bread?

 Oliver compares the way Americans perceive beer to how they perceive its competitor, wine.
 "Talk to any wine retailer: What he sells is 90 percent bulk wine," he says.
 "Bag in box and a jug with a finger loop.
 Beer has the same kind of market distribution: 10 percent craft beer and imports, and 90 percent industrial.
 Yellow fizzy flavorless stuff.
 But when we think of wine, we think of the top 10 percent.
 And when we think about beer, we think about the 90."